Research Articles on Meditation

 Mindfulness Meditation is a form of Buddhist meditation that has become popularized by Oprah Winfrey, Deepak Chopra and others recently.
 It involves focusing on the breath or some other object.
 People report some benefits, but there may be an unintended negative side effect of this technique that a recent study has uncovered — poor memory.
 False memories surfaced after practicing Mindfulness Meditation.

-By contrast, Kelvin was one of the first test subjects in scientific experiments done on meditation in 1971.
+By contrast, Kelvin was one of the first test subjects in scientific experiments done by medical doctors on meditation in 1971.
 In those experiments, both short-term and long-term memory improved.

 The technique he learned then, and the technique he teaches now is effortless.
-It does not involve any focusing or control of the mind, like Mindfulness Meditation does.
-In fact, Kelvin thinks that is the reason why the false memories result in those who practice Mindfulness...because they are focusing the mind, controlling it...even subtly and even in what they may say is “an easy” way.
+It does not involve any focusing or control of the mind — by contrast, Mindfulness Meditation does.
+In fact, Kelvin thinks that may be the reason why the false memories result in those who practice Mindfulness...because they are focusing the mind, controlling it...even subtly and even in what they may say is “an easy” way.

 Regardless, it is focus and control.
 And that will cause the mind to contract, experience it as “an effort,” and will — as described in this 2015 study — cause the mind to create false and inaccurate memories.